Hermaeus: Contacts with China

 A Chinese historical record from the Hanshu Chap.
 96A could possible be related to Hermaeus, even though this is very speculative and the record more likely refers to later Saka kings.
 The chronicle tells how a king who may possibly be identified as Hermaeus received the support of the Chinese against Indo-Scythian occupants, and may explain why his kingdom was suddenly so prosperous despite the general decline of the Indo-Greeks during the period.
-The Chinese records would put Hermaeus's dates later, with his reign ending around 40 BCE.
+The Chinese records would put Hermaeus's dates later, with his reign ending around 40 BC.

 According to the Hanshu, Chap.
 96A, Wutoulao (Spalirises?), king of Jibin (Kophen, upper Kabul Valley), killed some Chinese envoys.
 After the death of the king, his son (Spaladagames) sent an envoy to China with gifts.
 The Chinese general Wen Zhong, commander of the border area in western Gansu, accompanied the escort back.
 Wutoulao's son plotted to kill Wen Zhong.
 When Wen Zhong discovered the plot, he allied himself with Yinmofu (Hermaeus?), "son of the king of Rongqu" (Yonaka, the Greeks).
-They attacked Jibin (possibly with the support of the Yuezhi, themselves allies of the Chinese since around 100 BCE according to the Hanshu) and killed Wutoulao's son.
+They attacked Jibin (possibly with the support of the Yuezhi, themselves allies of the Chinese since around 100 BC according to the Hanshu) and killed Wutoulao's son.
 Yinmofu (Hermaeus?) was then installed as king of Jibin, as a vassal of the Chinese Empire, and receiving the Chinese seal and ribbon of investiture.

-Later Yinmofu (Hermaeus?) himself is recorded to have killed Chinese envoys in the reign of Emperor Yuandi (48–33 BCE), then sent envoys to apologize to the Chinese court, but he was disregarded.
-During the reign of Emperor Chengdi (51–7 BCE) other envoys were sent, but they were rejected as simple traders.
+Later Yinmofu (Hermaeus?) himself is recorded to have killed Chinese envoys in the reign of Emperor Yuandi (48–33 BC), then sent envoys to apologize to the Chinese court, but he was disregarded.
+During the reign of Emperor Chengdi (51–7 BC) other envoys were sent, but they were rejected as simple traders.
 According to Lucas Christopoulos, Wutoulao (烏頭勞)was in fact Apollodotes (180-160 BC), the Indo-Greek king.
 According to the author, Hermaeus had allied with the Yuezhi, and then attacked and killed Apollodotes II to gain control of the region of Gandhara.